2014 FIFA World Cup Group B

-Group B of the 2014 FIFA World Cup consisted of Spain, the Netherlands, Chile, and Australia.
-This group contained the finalists of the previous World Cup in 2010: Spain (reigning champion) and the Netherlands (runners-up).
+Group B of the 2014 FIFA World Cup consisted of both finalists of the previous World Cup in Spain (defending champions), the Netherlands (previous runners-up), Chile, and Australia.
 Play began on 13 June and ended on 23 June 2014.
 The Netherlands and Chile progressed to the knockout stage, while Australia and Spain were eliminated after suffering two defeats in their opening two matches.
-Chile was eliminated by Brazil in the second round after penalties, while the Netherlands made their way to the semi-finals in which they lost to Argentina on penalties.
-The third place match was won by the Netherlands with a convincing 3–0 victory against Brazil.
+Chile were eliminated by hosts Brazil in the round of 16 on penalties, while the Netherlands made their way to the semi-finals in which they lost to eventual runners-up Argentina, also on penalties.
+The Netherlands won the third place match with a convincing 3–0 victory against Brazil.